SmartSquareHamburg/geotracks-preprocess/README.md

 ## Create table
 For initial SQL CREATE'ing used tables run attached `pg_create_tables.sql` and check used coordinate system in that file.
 Also check if you already created the table `tracks_centroids`, if not change first line of `sql_9.sql` for inital try.

+## Autovacuum
+At the end it turned out that best practice is to run every dataset one by one and dump every single part to your drive instead of appending rows to a super-large table.
+So run these scripts and dump your result, then truncate data to go on with the next one.
+The default `autovacuum` method of PostgreSQL will run queries on your tables in the background preventing you of edit these tables.
+Unfortunately this will cost you a lot of time.